Bathory (band): Viking metal years (1990s)

-Although Bathory's fourth album, Blood Fire Death (1988), largely followed in the style of the albums before it, some songs had a very different style.
-These songs have a much slower tempo, acoustic passages, choral background singing, and lyrics about Vikings and Norse mythology.
-Music critic Eduardo Rivadavia of AllMusic describes this 'epic' style as "possibly the first true example" of Viking metal.
+Although Bathory's fourth album, Blood Fire Death (1988), followed in the style of the albums before it, some songs had a different style.
+These songs had a slower tempo, acoustic passages, choral background singing, and lyrics about Vikings and Norse mythology.
+Music critic Eduardo Rivadavia of AllMusic describes this style as "possibly the first true example" of Viking metal.